neuralnex/legionX/Docs/frontend_guide.md

 - Minimal initial bundle size
 - Efficient state updates

 This guide provides a foundation for implementing the root page and navigation system.
-The layout is designed to be intuitive, responsive, and user-friendly while maintaining security through wallet-based authentication.
+The layout is designed to be intuitive, responsive, and user-friendly while maintaining security through hybrid authentication (fiat-based with optional wallet linking).

 ## Authentication Components